marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/aarch64-function-attributes.rst

   Specifies the core for which to tune the performance of this function and also whose architectural features to use.
-The behavior and valid arguments are the same as for the :option:`-mcpu` = command-line option.
+The behavior and valid arguments are the same as for the :option:`-mcpu=` command-line option.

 .. index:: sign-return-address function attribute, AArch64